MatthijsKamstra/haxejs/haxejs/index.md

 ## Familiar Syntax

 New languages like CoffeeScript, TypeScript and Dart throw out familiar syntax for "better" syntax.
 We like [ECMAscript](https://en.wikipedia.org/wiki/ECMAScript).
-You can write strings, objects, arrays, functions and many other elements just like you could in JavaScript.
+You can write strings, objects, arrays, functions and many other elements just like you would in JavaScript.

 ## Code Completion